I Swap Out a Larger Irish Guitar for a Smaller More Comfortable One… I Review the Lowden S-50

 I am embedding a couple of sound samples from YouTube.
 The first is Baxter Clement from Casino Guitars playing the exact model guitar I purchased from him, but this was one he had in stock several years before mine arrived.
 Note Baxter plays with a plectrum, which I do not.
 He is a very accomplished musician, much more so than me:

-Here’s a sample of me playing my S-50 through a Shure mic that’s designed to interface with an iPhone that’s doing the filming.
+Here’s a sample of me playing my S-50 through a Shure mic that’s designed to interface with the iPhone that’s doing the filming.
 As a result there are limits to fidelity.
 To boost it a bit, I am running the guitar through my Genzler Acoustic Array Amplifier and my pedal board.
 I am playing the Mississippi John Hurt classic, Spike Driver Blues.

 Here’s another sample.
 This is Townes Van Zandt’s instrumental arrangement of the Rolling Stones tune Dead Flowers: